azlanibrahim1/hookcn/README.md

 </div>

-> **hooksy** started as a personal tool.
+> **hookcn** started as a personal tool.
 Now it’s open for everyone.
 It lets you copy TypeScript React hooks directly into your codebase — no dependencies, full ownership.

 <br>